Premeditation key in trial of U.S. soldier who killed fellow servicemen

-TACOMA, Washington A U.S. soldier who pleaded guilty in the shooting deaths of five fellow servicemen at a military counselling centre in Iraq faced a court-martial on Monday in which a judge's sentence will hinge greatly upon whether he finds premeditation.
+TACOMA, Washington A U.S. soldier who pleaded guilty in the shooting deaths of five fellow servicemen at a military counseling center in Iraq faced a court-martial on Monday in which a judge's sentence will hinge greatly upon whether he finds premeditation.

 Army Sergeant John Russell pleaded guilty last month to killing two medical staff officers and three soldiers at Camp Liberty, adjacent to the Baghdad airport, in a 2009 shooting the military has said could have been triggered by combat stress.